alexandrunastase/fedora-dev-machine/README.md

 $ ./provision.sh
 ```

-Note: The script may ask for the sudo password twice: once for installing ansible, and one more time for running the playbook.
+Note: The script will ask for the sudo password twice: once for installing Ansible, and one more time for running the playbook.